Ukulele and Arthrosis: How To Play Without Pain

 Try tuning down a half-step or a whole step.

-This small change can make a big difference.
+This small change can make a big difference, especially on sensitive joints.

 A semi-tone lower: Instead of the regular tunin G C E A, you will have: F# B D# G#.